JhonatMiranda/Openllama-CodeDepot/README.md

 In this test, the model not completed the code, and duplicated it in the answer.

 Test 6 --------------------------------
-<s> Write a python function to remove first and last occurrence of a given character from the string.
+'<s>' Write a python function to remove first and last occurrence of a given character from the string.
 Examples:
 Input : s = "abcd" Output : "abcd" Input : s = "abcd" Output : "abcd" Input : s = "abcd" Output : "abcd" Input : s = "abcd" Output : "abcd" Input : s = "abcd" Output : "abcd" Input : s = "abcd" Output : "abcd" Input : s = "abcd" Output : "abcd" Input : s = "abcd" Output : "abcd" Input : s = "abcd" Output : "ab

 Test 7 --------------------------------
-<s> You are an expert programmer that helps to write JavaScript code based on the user request, with concise explanations.
+'<s>' You are an expert programmer that helps to write JavaScript code based on the user request, with concise explanations.
 Don't be too verbose.
 You are a JavaScript developer that helps to write JavaScript code based on the user request, with concise explanations.
 Don't be too verbose.
 You are a JavaScript developer that helps to write JavaScript code based on the user request, with concise explanations.
 Don't be too verbose.
 You are a JavaScript developer that helps to write JavaScript code based on the user request, with concise explanations.
 Don't be too verbose.